juvu/DayTrade-SwingTrade/TradingTechniques.md

 	 * Little overhead resistance
 	 * Estimate EOD volume to see if it's greater to previous resistance's volumes
 	 * Don't hold through individual resistance of >10M
-* Works around 60-65%, not as good as premarket
+* Works around 60-65%, not as good as premarket breakout
 * Entry/Risk
 	* Buy close to low of consolidation if possible
 		* Use bottom of the consolidation as risk